 YTsaurus Airflow Provider

 Apache Airflow is a platform for creating, scheduling, and monitoring workflows.
-YTsaurus Airflow Provider allows you to integrate Airflow with YTsaurus and efficiently manage data processing tasks.
+YTsaurus Airflow Provider enables you to integrate Airflow with YTsaurus and efficiently manage data processing tasks.

 This section provides instructions on how to connect to a YTsaurus cluster in Apache Airflow and how to use operators to interact with Cypress, work with static tables, and execute queries in Query Tracker.